brainhubeu/license-auditor/packages/cli/README.md

 };
 ```

+> **CAUTION: The default/strict configuration should not be in any way interpreted as legal advice.**

 ### Default configuration

 LAC offers a default configuration for whitelist and blacklist, available by running the configuration wizard or using the `--default-config` flag.
 The rationale for selecting licenses for each list is available in [this Brainhub article about open source licenses](https://brainhub.eu/library/open-source-licenses-to-avoid).
 It describes licenses to be wary of as: